-Water Girl and Water Boy are Mulabandha.
-When you contract your anus, and pull your pelvic floor upward, you create tension around your coccyx, symbolized by the First Cauldron of Fire.
+Water Girl and Water Boy Symbolize Mulabandha

+When you contract your anus and pull your pelvic floor upward, you create tension around your coccyx, symbolized by the First Cauldron of Fire, just above the Lower Bridge.

-Water Girl symbolizes the ren channel of acupuncture theory.
-It flows up the front of the torso.
-Water Boy symbolizes the du channel of acupuncture theory.
-It flows up the back of the torso.
-Both of these channels originate in the perineum.
+Water Girl symbolizes the 'ren channel' of acupuncture theory.
+Its main branch flows up the front of the torso.
+Water Boy symbolizes the 'du channel' of acupuncture theory.
+Its main branch flows up the back of the torso.
+Both of these channels originate in the perineum, which is pulled upward when mulabandha is contracted.

 Water Girl and Water Boy are facing each other as they tread on large wheels that raise water from canals and pour it onto irrigated fields.
-Turning these wheels is symbolic for reversing the outward flow of prana back up the central channel of sushumna.
+Turning these wheels is symbolic for reversing the outward flow of Prana back up the central channel of Sushumna.